Bobcat: Hunting and diet

-The bobcat hunts animals of different sizes, and adjusts its hunting techniques accordingly.
-It hunts in areas abundant in prey and waits lying or crouching for victims to wander close.
+The bobcat hunts animals of different sizes and adjusts its hunting techniques accordingly.
+It hunts in areas abundant in prey and waits lying or crouching for prey to wander close.
 It then pounces and grabs the prey with its sharp, retractable claws.
-For slightly larger animals, such as geese, ducks, rabbits and hares, it stalks from cover and waits until prey comes within 20 to 35 ft before rushing in to attack.
+For slightly larger animals, such as geese, ducks, rabbits, and hares, it stalks from cover and waits until prey comes within 20 to 35 ft before rushing in to attack.
 Less commonly, it feeds on larger animals, such as young ungulates, and other carnivores, such as primarily female fishers, gray foxes, American minks, American martens, skunks, raccoons, small dogs and domestic cats.
 It also hunts rodents such as squirrels, moles, muskrats, mice, but also birds, small sharks, and insects.
 Bobcats occasionally hunt livestock and poultry.
 While larger species, such as cattle and horses, are not known to be attacked, bobcats do present a threat to smaller ruminants such as pigs, sheep and goats.
 According to the National Agricultural Statistics Service, bobcats killed 11,100 sheep in 2004, comprising 4.9% of all sheep predator deaths.
 However, some amount of bobcat predation may be misidentified, as bobcats have been known to scavenge on the remains of livestock kills by other animals.

-It has been known to kill deer or pronghorn, and sometimes to hunt elk in western North America, especially in winter when smaller prey is scarce, or when deer populations become more abundant.
+The bobcat has been known to kill deer or pronghorn, and sometimes to hunt elk in western North America, especially in winter when smaller prey is scarce, or when deer populations become more abundant.
 One study in the Everglades showed a large majority of kills (33 of 39) were fawns.
-In Yellowstone a large number of kills (15 of 20) were elk calves, but prey up to eight times the bobcat's weight could be successfully taken.
+In Yellowstone, a large number of kills (15 of 20) were elk calves, but prey up to eight times the bobcat's weight could be successfully taken.
 It stalks the deer, often when the deer is lying down, then rushes in and grabs it by the neck before biting the throat, base of the skull, or chest.
 On the rare occasions a bobcat kills a deer, it eats its fill and then buries the carcass under snow or leaves, often returning to it several times to feed.

 The bobcat prey base overlaps with that of other midsized predators of a similar ecological niche.
 Research in Maine has shown little evidence of competitive relationships between the bobcat and coyote or red fox; separation distances and territory overlap appeared random among simultaneously monitored animals.
 However, other studies have found bobcat populations may decrease in areas with high coyote populations, with the more social inclination of the canid giving them a possible competitive advantage.
 With the Canada lynx, however, the interspecific relationship affects distribution patterns; competitive exclusion by the bobcat is likely to have prevented any further southward expansion of the range of its felid relative.